PhpGt/StyleGuide/brackets-braces/brace-indentation.md

 # Brace indentation

-## One level of indentation should be applied within, and only within, the braces.
+## One level of indentation should be applied within, and only within, the braces

 Always ensure that within any block of braces, exactly one level of indentation is used.
 New indentation should never be added without the use of surrounding brances where the language permits them.